nextbreakpoint/freeimage4java/README.md

 FreeImage for Java uses the FreeImage open source image library.
 See http://freeimage.sourceforge.net for details.

-    FreeImage library is statically linked with JNI code and distributed as single binary.
+    FreeImage library is statically linked with JNI code and distributed as single binary

 FreeImage is used under the FIPL, version 1.0.